Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Iterable Datasets
 =================
-Lightning supports using IterableDataSets as well as map-style DataSets.
-IterableDataSets provide a more natural option when using sequential data.
+Lightning supports using IterableDatasets as well as map-style Datasets.
+IterableDatasets provide a more natural option when using sequential data.

-.. note:: When using an IterableDataSet you must set the ``val_check_interval`` to 1.0 (the default) or an int
+.. note:: When using an IterableDataset you must set the ``val_check_interval`` to 1.0 (the default) or an int
     (specifying the number of training batches to run before validation) when initializing the Trainer.
-This is because the IterableDataSet does not have a ``__len__`` and Lightning requires this to calculate the validation interval when ``val_check_interval`` is less than one.
+This is because the IterableDataset does not have a ``__len__`` and Lightning requires this to calculate the validation interval when ``val_check_interval`` is less than one.
 Similarly, you can set ``limit_{mode}_batches`` to a float or an int.
 If it is set to 0.0 or 0 it will set ``num_{mode}_batches`` to 0, if it is an int it will set ``num_{mode}_batches`` to ``limit_{mode}_batches``, if it is set to 1.0 it will run for the whole dataset, otherwise it will throw an exception.